internship-experience-uk/google-code-sample/cpp/README.md

 The C++ YouTube Challenge uses C++ 11, CMake and [GTest](https://google.github.io/googletest/).

+NOTE: **Please do not edit videos.txt as it will cause tests to break.
+There is no need to modify this file to complete this challenge.**

+## Installing C++ and CMake
 You need to install:

 - [CMake 3.14+](https://cmake.org/install/) and a build tool like GNU make or Ninja.